This floating castle appears to be from an enchanted fable, but in actuality it is Europe's best preserved Renaissance water castle.

 Walker’s business quickly boomed through door-to-door selling, training, and establishing beauty salons.
 She moved to Pittsburgh and opened Leila College which trained hair culturists.
 She taught employees the “Walker System”– a method designed to promote hair growth and to condition the scalp using her products.
 In 1913, her daughter A’lelia convinced her to open a beauty salon in the up-and-coming NYC neighborhood of Harlem.

-In 1918, Walker built Villa Lewaro.
+In 1918, the Villa Lewaro was born.
 Designed by Vertner Tandy, the first African American architect registered in New York, the home is considered one of his greatest works.
-Walker requested Tandy intentionally position the front of the house to face the road, so that passersby could better see its grandeur.
+For the estate,Walker requested Tandy intentionally position the front of the house to face the road, so that passersby could better see its grandeur.

 Madame C.J.
 Walker passed away at Villa Lewaro only a year after its completion, but not before hosting the likes of Langston Hughes and W.E.B.
 DuBois.
 The home was often used as a meeting center for race relations issues, and continuing that legacy it is today owned by the New Voices Foundation, helping women entrepreneurs of color discover their own million-dollar ideas.